 An instructor can submit their own personal copy to be placed on reserve or request for USC-owned material to be placed on reserve.
 Please keep in mind that personal books/DVDs are used by your students and normal wear and tear may occur.
 USC Libraries assumes no liability for damage to personal items placed on reserve.
 If you are dropping off a physical item to be placed on reserve, please print and fill out the following Drop-off form and include it with the item:

 Please note that if neither a personal copy is provided or if the book/DVD is not owned by USC, you can still place the request and select the option to be considered for purchase and added to the USC library collection.
-Please see Request to Purchase a book/DVD for Reserves under ARES Deadlines.
+Please note, textbooks do not qualify for purchase since updated book editions are constantly being published.
+Please see Request to Purchase a book/DVD for Reserves under ARES Deadlines for more information.